Zabaykalsk: Transportation

-Zabaykalsk, where travelers wait for the switch in railway gauge from Russian to Chinese.
-Note two railway gauges.
+Zabaykalsk, where rail travelers switch from Russian-gauge to Chinese (standard)-gauge trains.

 The Russo-Chinese highway AH6 passes through the town.

 Zabaykalsk/Manzhouli is one of the three direct connections between Russian and Chinese Railways.
-The other two are in Primorsky Krai, much farther to the east; besides, much traffic between Russia and China travels on the rail line crossing Mongolia.
-It is served by what is now officially called the Southern Branch of the Transbaykal Railway (Южный ход Забайкальской железной дороги): a line that branches off the present-day main Trans-Siberian Railway line at Karymskaya junction (east of Chita), and continues southeast toward the Chinese border.
-Originally (until 1916), this line was part of the main Moscow-to-Vladivostok rail route, where trains coming from the west would continue into China on the former Chinese Eastern Railway, in order to cut across Manchuria on their way to Russian Vladivostok.
-After the modern route of the Trans-Siberian Railway, located entirely within Russian national territory, was completed in 1916, the Southern Branch's role was restricted to that of servicing Russia's border communities, and providing connectivity to China.
+The other two are in Primorsky Krai, much farther to the east, and a link via Mongolia.
+Zabaykalsk is served by what is now officially called the Southern Branch of the Transbaykal Railway (Южный ход Забайкальской железной дороги), a line that branches off the present-day main Trans-Siberian Railway line at Karymskaya junction (east of Chita), and continues southeast toward the Chinese border.
+Originally (until 1916), the line was part of the main Moscow-to-Vladivostok rail route, and trains coming from the west would continue into China on the former Chinese Eastern Railway, cutting across Manchuria on their way to Russian Vladivostok.

+After the modern route of the Trans-Siberian Railway, located entirely within Russian national territory, was completed in 1916, the role of the Southern Branch was restricted to that of serving Russia's border communities, and providing a connection to China.

-Zabaykalsk has been a transshipment station for a break of gauge since the 1930s, when the railway on the Chinese side had been sold by the USSR to Manchukuo and converted from the gauge of the Soviet Railways to the Manchukuo National Railway.
+Zabaykalsk has been a transshipment station for the break of gauge since the 1930s, when the railway on the Chinese side was sold by the USSR to the Japanese puppet state of Manchukuo and converted from the gauge of the Soviet Railways to the Manchukuo National Railway.

 Since 2005, a number of projects have been carried out to increase the capacity of the "Southern Branch", and its connection to China.

-The goal was to enable the railway by 2010 to handle 30 trains in each direction, each one up to 71 cars long.
+The goal was that, by 2010, the railway could handle 30 trains in each direction, each one up to 71 cars long.
 By 2005, the maximum weight of the trains using the line had already been increased from 4,000 to 6,300 tons.

 In 2008, TransContainer's container transshipment facility was expanded.

 Work on modernizing the facility for passenger railcar bogie exchange was conducted as well.